opentensor/bits/bits/BIT-0009-Native-collateral-support.md

 A governance policy of turning the collateral system off for subnets that abuse it should be added to make it clear for everyone what type of usage is allowed.

+The collateral system is meant to be burned automatically when a miner egregiously breaches the rules of the subnet in such a way, that pulling weights and deregging him is not a sufficient deterrent.
+If a subnet will be caught issuing burns manually or carelessly, their privilege to use the collateral should be revoked by the governor.

 ## Copyright